Codeplain-ai/plain2code_client/README.md

                         Name of a shell script to run end-to-end tests.
 The script will receive the build folder and the end-to-end tests subfolder as its parameters.
   --api [API]           Force using the API (for internal use).
+  --api-key API_KEY     API key used to access the API.
+If not provided, the CLAUDE_API_KEY
+                        environment variable is used.
 ```

 ## Examples